 I found it incredibly hard to write about anything this week.
 For the first time in a long time, I found I really didn’t have that much to say.

-No, you may have seen some of the films I mean.
+You may have seen some of the films I’m talking about.
 Not the zombie apocalypse programming.
-Not the 2012 apocalypse programming.
+Not the 2012 end-of-the-world “apocalypse” programming.
 I’m talking about the ones where people have been stripped of their emotions and individuality to bring order out of the chaos of nonconformity, to do away with the danger of outliers.
 The ones where people have been sold a mockery of “peace” built on uniformity.
 Where sameness saves and individuality is certain doom.

 It all goes back to Brave New World, albeit with electronic soma, and people learning to love their servitude.